 On this day in Connecticut history, in 1942, physicians at Yale University made medical history as they administered the first use of intravenous chemotherapy as a cancer treatment in the United States.
-This medical milestone was the culmination of years of research, including top-secret experiments involving mustard gas that a handful of Yale doctors conducted for the U.S. military during World War I and World War II.
-After discovering that one of the side effects of nitrogen mustard gas was the reduction of cancerous tumors in mice, researchers began investigating the possibility of using a similar chemical compound to treat cancer in humans.
+This medical milestone was the culmination of top-secret experiments aimed at defending against the horrors of mustard gas that a handful of Yale doctors conducted for the U.S. military during World War I and World War II.

 Helen Dodson, “Setting the Record Straight: The Birth of Chemotherapy at Yale,” Yale University News